Skip to main content Skip to accessibility

 • make your entire premises unattractive to wild birds by hanging strips of tin foil, shiny party streamers, or Cd’s (old compact discs)

-• place foot dips at poultry and other captive bird housing entrances and exits.
-Regularly refill and correctly dilute these with disinfectants approved for use in England, Scotland and Wales on DEFRA to kill the virus.
+• place and regularly refill disinfectant foot dips at poultry and other captive bird housing entrances and exits.
+The list of Defra-approved disinfectants will show you which product to use, and the concentration of the disinfectant you must use.
 You can source these disinfectants from local suppliers

 • place a separate pair of boots at the entrance of the enclosure for use only inside their housing.
-For further advice watch how to not walk avian influenza into your poultry coop on YouTube
+For further advice watch how not to walk avian influence into your poultry coop on the YouTube link at the bottom of this section

 • place a boot brush into the foot dip to clean the soles and crevices of mucky boots first so that the disinfectant will be effective in killing the virus from the surface of boots.
 Soiled foot dips must be regularly replenished